-How do I get a form DS01 to strike off the company?
+How do I get a form DS01 to apply to strike off the company?

-Complete the form online at companies house or download the form.
+Complete the form online at Companies House or download the form.
 Get started here to commence a voluntary striking off.

 You’ll need to include:

-A majority of directors should sign the form.
+Most directors should sign the application.
 If two directors, both should sign.
-REMEMBER directors are still liable for claims against the former company as no formal liquidation has completed.
+REMEMBER, directors remain liable for claims against the former company, as no formal liquidation has been completed.

 Contact HBG ADVISORY in total confidentiality.
 Where do I send the form DS01 and cheque?

-Where do I forward complete form DS01 to along with remittance?
+Where do I forward complete form DS01 along with remittance?